 All papers will be refereed by international experts.
 Authors are encouraged to have their papers reviewed by colleagues prior to submission.

-The submission of articles in electronic form is highly recommended and reduces time required for publication.
-They should be submitted through the TELOPEA Online Open Journal Systems at University of Sydney (if a registered user: http://ojs-prod.library.usyd.edu.au/index.php/TEL/login or if not registered as a user: http://ojs-prod.library.usyd.edu.au/index.php/TEL/user/register).
+Scientific manuscripts should be submitted through the TELOPEA Online Open Journal Systems at University of Sydney (if a registered user: LOGIN HERE or if not registered as a user: REGISTER HERE).
 If your system does not interface with OJS, then please contact the Scientific Editor

 Authors should submit the manuscript in a PC-compatible text format such as MS Word or rtf.
-The contents of the paper should be prepared in exactly the same way as for conventional submissions, i.e. following the Instructions for Authors.
+The contents of the paper should be prepared in exactly the same way as for conventional submissions.
+Please follow the guidelines provided here.

 All illustrations, plates and other images. should be submitted to OJS as high resolution supplementary files.
-It is also desirable that low resolution illustrations etc be included at the end of the main manuscript for reviewing purposes.
+Please also include low resolution images at the end of the main manuscript for reviewing purposes.
 The size of the MS Word or rtf file should not exceed 5MB.
 Larger papers should be discussed with the editor before submission.
 No hard copies are required.

 Artwork must be submitted in the format described below.
 Do not use presentation programmes such as MS Word and Powerpoint or files downloaded from the internet to submit figures; in most cases the data are not of sufficient quality.

-- The title should be explicit and descriptive of the content; a short running head and an abstract (except for Short Communications) should be included.
+- The title should be explicit and descriptive of the content; a short running head and an abstract should be included.